hedi0/Attendance-App/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to the Attendance-App!
-To ensure a smooth collaboration, please follow these guid Style:** ere to stdJava codtions.
+We welme cributions  the endance-App!
+To ensure a smlaboraon, ease follow these guid Style:** ere to stdJava codtions.
 Googlevaat or OracloCo